 For this you will need a diffuser.
 A piece of milky acryl glass is cheap, around €7, and works good.
 Search at Ebay.

-The fast way to get samples is to focus to infinity and take the pictures at the widest aperture and three more with 1 Ev between.
+The fast way to get samples is to focus to infinity (focus on real things far away like clouds.
+Else you may your lens profile may overcorrect sky pictures) and take the pictures at the widest aperture and three more with 1 Ev between.
 A fifth sample should be the most closed aperture like f/22.
 Total five pictures.
 For Canon EF 50/1.4 USM it will be f/1.4, f/2 f/2.8, f/4 and f/22.

 Generate the correction data